LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 _________________________________________________________________________________________________________________________

 # SECTION 8: Hooks in Cucumber Framework
-Unlike **TestNG Annotations**, Cucumber supports only two hooks (**@Before** and  **@After**).
+Unlike **TestNG Annotations**, Cucumber supports only two hooks (**@before** and  **@after**).
 They work at the start and the end of the test scenario.
-As the name suggests, @Before hook gets executed well before any other test scenario, and @After hook gets executed after executing the scenario.
+As the name suggests, @Before hook gets executed well before any other test scenario, and @after hook gets executed after executing the scenario.

 Implementation of Cucumber Hooks will allow us to to move manipulations with WebDriver (initialisation / closing down) from Page Objects and Step definitions to Hooks Class.
 In order to achieve the above, we will be performing below steps:

-- Create a Hook Class
+- Create a Hook Class and include GetDriver() and ClosingDriver() methods
-- Add goToUrl() method to Web Driver Manager Class
-- Remove WebDriverManager and FileReaderManager related code from HopePage Class
-- Modify HomePageSteps definition file to reflect the changes
 - Remove closeDriver() method from CheckoutPageSteps definition file

+Note: Currently WebDriver is being initialised when we called navigateTo_HomePage() from our @given Step.
+This means that technically we may not need to add
+**getDriver()** to @before Hooks.
+But for the purpose of keeping correct structure of the framework and following separation of concern principle, we make sure that the first initialisation of a WebDriver happens in the @before Hook and not during actual test execution

 ## Step 1: Create a Hooks Class